VinaLx/VinaLx.github.io/_posts/2017-09-13-haskell-basic-monad-3.md

 ## `Functor` for value transformation

-The term `Functor` comes from "Category Theory".
+The term `Functor` comes from category theory.
 But in functional programming, functor only means one thing:

 ~~~ haskell
 fmap :: Functor f => (a -> b) -> f a -> f b